Patient Portal206-264-1111 Schedule Appointment

 3. Support the Terrain

-Ultimately, treating B. hominis isn’t just about killing the bug.
-It’s about restoring a healthy gut environment.
-This includes:
+Treating B. hominis isn’t just about eliminating the parasite.
+It’s about restoring gut health:

 • Supporting digestion and detox pathways